Feenert/odin-recipes/README.md

 # odin-recipes

-This is a project to create a basic website recipe using html.
-Will be updated at a later date to include CSS
+This is a project to create a basic recipe website using html and an external css.